supremetakoyaki/Scramble/README.md

 # Special thanks
 - **tafice**, for the encryption keys of the PC version of NEO.

+# Donations
+If you want to show support, you can [donate on my ko-fi page](https://ko-fi.com/gyakutensaiban)!
+It is completely voluntary, and I'll appreciate it.

 # Issues, reporting bugs and requests
 If you found a bug or another issue, you can open an issue here on GitHub.
 For more questions or requests about anything else, you can leave a reply on the [GBATemp thread](https://gbatemp.net/threads/scramble-neo-the-world-ends-with-you-save-editor.591780/).